 Seeing the familiar shape of his shelter in the distance he glanced upwards.
 Even with the storm closing in there were still patches of clear sky above, darkening now as the sun dipped low over the horizon, the last few rays of light slowly fading, making way for the night.
 With the night closing in he was, for a fleetingly moment, reminded of the past and a memory came unbidden.
 A memory of stars and endless space, of exploration and freedom.
 He pulled his gaze away, his shoulders rigid, his mouth set in a thin hard line as he pushed thoughts of the past back where they belonged.

 That life was gone.
-Just as everything and everyone he had ever knew was gone.
+Just as everything and everyone he had ever known was gone.
 Thinking about what might have been, the what ifs was a futile exercise and one he was not willing to indulge in.

 He marched grimly onwards, pushing against the wind with his head bowed, one hand clasping tightly at his hood as he made his way home.